petrasteiner/morphology/README.md

 modification possible, publish under same condition)

-These are simple Perl scripts for modernizing the German part of CELEX and generating morphological treebanks from the modernized version of CELEX and GermaNet.
+These are simple Perl scripts for modernizing the German part of CELEX and generating morphological tree databases from the modernized version of CELEX and GermaNet.

 You need to have the following files (and their licenses).